Eucalyptus regnans: Conservation

 Water yields from catchments fall significantly for 20 to 40 years if trees are killed by bushfire or timber harvesting.
 The MMBW began research into forest cover on water supplies as early as 1948.
 In the early 1960s they set up a new series of paired catchment experiments in wet mountain forests near Healesville to measure the long term impacts of timber harvesting and bushfire on water quality and quantity.
 It took another 10 years for the results to emerge more clearly.
 It was found that while timber harvesting had an impact, the most dramatic threat to stream flows remained catastrophic bushfires like those on Black Friday in 1939 or Black Saturday in 2009.

-In 2018, some researchers concluded that Mountain Ash forests in Victoria represent a collapsing ecosystems.
-They coined the term 'hidden collapse' meaning an ecosystems that give a superficial appearance of being intact but has lost key elements.
-At their research sites they found that between 1997 and 2011, up to 50% of large old-cavity trees (trees with big holes that serve as nest sites for animals and birds) had been lost and there had also been a significant decline in the numbers of tree dwelling marsupials such possums and gliders and birds.
-They identified fast and slow drivers of change: fire, logging and climate change and indicated that Mountain Ash forests would be replaced with Acacia-dominated woodlands.
+In 2018, some researchers concluded that Mountain Ash forests in Victoria represent collapsing ecosystems.
+They coined the term 'hidden collapse' meaning an ecosystem that gives a superficial appearance of being intact but has lost key elements.
+At their research sites they found that between 1997 and 2011, up to 50% of large old-cavity trees (trees with big holes that serve as nest sites for animals and birds) had been lost and there had also been a significant decline in the numbers of birds and tree dwelling marsupials such as possums and gliders.
+They identified fast and slow drivers of change: fire, logging, and climate change, and indicated that Mountain Ash forests would be replaced with Acacia-dominated woodlands.

 Use in horticulture

 Eucalyptus regnans is too large for the majority of gardens, but may be suitable for parks.
 Propagation is from seed, with the best germination rates being obtained by refrigerating for three weeks before sowing.
 Seed may be stored for several years if refrigerated and kept dry.
-Seedlings are grown in containers but are more prone to damping off than other eucalypts; they are highly susceptible to Phytophthora cinnamomi and P. nicotianae Young plants are generally planted out once they are 8 or 9 months old.
+Seedlings are grown in containers but are more prone to damping off than other eucalypts; they are highly susceptible to Phytophthora cinnamomi and P. nicotianae.
+Young plants are generally planted out once they are 8 or 9 months old.
 These are at risk of being eaten by grazing rabbits, wallabies and possums, which can destroy young plantations in severe cases.

 American horticulturist and entrepreneur Ellwood Cooper noted its rapid growth but demanding soil requirements in his 1876 work Forest Culture and Eucalyptus Trees.
 Eucalyptus regnans requires fertile soil with good drainage and annual rainfall of 1000 mm spread over the year, and has poor tolerance to temperatures below -7 C or drought.

 Outside Australia, plantations have been successfully established in New Zealand, South Africa, Kenya, and Tanzania.